 As mentioned earlier, pesticides are not good for insects.
 This means you should stop using insecticides as a starting point, but also stop using herbicides like RoundUp as well.
 Yes, poisons designed to kill plants are also harmful to insects (and humans too for that matter).

-To raise Monarch caterpillars indoors, you’ll need to have:
+To raise monarch caterpillars indoors, you’ll need to have the following:

-- a protected, easy-to-clean enclosure/cage where the caterpillars can eat before crawling to the top to form chrysalises (this enclosure needs to be thoroughly sanitized before and after each use to prevent disease buildup);
+2. Enclosure – A protected, easy-to-clean enclosure/cage where the caterpillars can eat before crawling to the top to form chrysalises.
+This enclosure needs to be thoroughly sanitized before and after each use to prevent disease buildup.

-- access to a constant supply of milkweed (see above for quantity of milkweed you’ll need per caterpillar);
+4. Milkweed – Access to a constant supply of milkweed (see above for quantity of milkweed you’ll need per caterpillar).

-- you can’t easily see in to enjoy caterpillar gazing;
+1. You can’t easily see in to enjoy caterpillar gazing.

-- since there’s no way to completely secure the opening, when your Monarch caterpillars are ready to form a chrysalis, some of them will likely get out of their enclosure and form chrysalises in undesirable spots in your house.
+3. Since there’s no way to completely secure the opening, when your monarch caterpillars are ready to form a chrysalis, some of them will likely get out of their enclosure and form chrysalises in undesirable spots in your house.
+Or, if the enclosure is on an open porch, predators will be able to come in to dine on your developing monarchs.

 Monarchs enjoying milkweed in their RESTCLOUD butterfly cage.
 As you can see, each floral tube is filled with water, then has a cut milkweed stem stuck into it.
 Then multiple floral tubes filled with milkweed are placed into jars to hold the plants upright.
 This keeps the milkweed in good shape and keeps the caterpillars from drowning in a pool of open water.